gpuweb/gpuweb/design/ErrorHandling.md

 When creating a buffer, the following logic applies:

  - `createBuffer` returns a `WebGPUBuffer` object immediately.
- - A `Promise<WebGPUStatus>` can be obtained from the `WebGPUBuffer` object.
+ - A `Promise<WebGPUObjectStatus>` can be obtained from the `WebGPUBuffer` object.
-   At a later time, that promise resolves to a `WebGPUStatus` that is:
+   At a later time, that promise resolves to a `WebGPUObjectStatus` that is:
        - Creation succeeded (`"valid"`), or
        - Creation encountered a recoverable error (`"out-of-memory"`).
          The application can then choose to retry a smaller allocation, or